 The publication of a study on current best practice of campus centers for community engagement (Welch & Saltmarsh, 2013) generated interest and response.
 Directors of campus centers began contacting the authors asking for permission to utilize the results of that study in conversations with their immediate administrative supervisors as either a tool for strategic planning or “leverage” in requesting additional resources.
 Given this level of interest and use, the Saltmarsh and Welch adapted the original survey used in the research project to become the first version of the National Inventory of Institutional Infrastructure of Community Engagement (NI³CE – pronounced “nice”) as an online inventory that could be used as a tool that campus centers and their institution could utilize for strategic planning.
 Today, nearly 170 institutions have completed the inventory, creating a rich database.
 The growing database that emerged allows comparisons with other institutions and a “best practice” metric based on the Carnegie Classification for Community Engagement and the professional literature.
-The Saltmarsh and Welch also recognized the potential benefit of providing the “gift of time” in a retreat setting in which the results of the inventory could be reviewed and discussed in a meaningful and strategic way.
-As a result, national and regional institutes are occasionally offered.
+Saltmarsh and Welch also recognized the potential benefit of providing the “gift of time” in a retreat setting, referred to as “institutes,” in which the results of the inventory could be reviewed and discussed in a meaningful and strategic way.

 In partnership with Mathew Johnson and Georgina Manok the NI³CE was revised in 2017.
 Based on feedback and input gleaned from the institutes, the number of inventory items has grown from 122 items to nearly 200.
 The modifications include, for example, community engagement programming at the graduate level and more specificity with regard to programming such as faculty development.
 The response metrics have been revised to provide a more discrete and accurate levels of program and center implementation.